pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 ## Block Configuration

+Example: `08-hello_world-block-configuration`
+File: `/src/Plugin/Block/HelloWorldSalutationBlock.php`

 Let's imagine that we need a Boolean-like control on our block configuration so that when an admin places the block, they can toggle something and that value can be used in the build() method.
-We can achieve this with three to four methods on our plugin class (remember that it's in `/src/Plugin/Block`.
+ - We can achieve this with three to four methods on our plugin class.
+   - remember that our block is in `/src/Plugin/Block`.

-We add:
+We need to implement:

 ```
-defaultConfiguration()
-blockForm()
+defaultConfiguration() // defines the configuration items with there default values for this block
+blockForm() // gives definitions to each item
 blockSubmit()
 ```